wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 Manual installation of the plugin is another option to install the plugin in the seller's WordPress environment.
 The manual installation method involves downloading our Upsell Order Bump Offer for WooCommerce Extension and uploading it to the web server via their favorite FTP application.
 The steps for manual installation are as follows:

-1) Upload the Upsell Order Bump Offer for WooCommerce folder to the /WP-content/plugins/ directory.
+1) Upload the Upsell Order Bump Offer for the WooCommerce folder to the /WP-content/plugins/ directory.
 2) Activate the plugin through the ‘Plugins’ menu in WordPress.